Backup and restore MariaDB/MySQL databases

 rsync -r -avu -e "ssh -i /backups/servers/keys/my-server" --progress /backups/servers/backups/db-bak.sql USER@IP-ADDRESS:/home/user/backups

 Login to your server via ssh and then login to the database server.
-We will create database 1st in case it’s there yet.
+We will create database 1st in case it’s not there yet.

 create database DATABASE CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci;